Click to see the rest of the programming section :

 OUTPUT "Number is odd"

-Try this for yourself, or use the Student revision area for more practical examples.
+Try this for yourself, use the quiz below to test your knowledge, or use the Student revision area for more practical examples.